This feature allows you to view your educational path, if you enrolled in previous years

 The general objective is developing students’ attitude, leading them towards full understanding of the environmental equilibria mechanisms from a variety of perspectives (physical, chemical, biological and, above all, geological).

-The specific objectives are the comprehension of the role of Mineralogy within Environmental Sciences and the capacity to manage problems in which minerals may be either source of problems or solutions (see Dublin descriptors below for more details).
+The specific objectives are the comprehension of the role of geomaterials within Environmental Sciences and the capacity to manage problems in which minerals and other geomaterials may be either source of problems or solutions (see Dublin descriptors below for more details).

 B) Skills and Abilities: successful students will be able to analyse the various factors influencing mineral stability at, or near, the surface of the Earth (P, T, pH, etc.), and to recognise, analyse and classify minerals of environmental relevance at scales which can range from molecular to global.